ZooeyMiller/haskell-book-exercises/chapter11/composition.md

 as such when I run `y . x` what I am actually doing is passing the function returned from

-`x arbritrayValue` to `y`, rather than fully applying argument to x before passing the result on to y, and y doesn't take a function, which in this case, is what it is being applied to
+`x arbritrayValue` to `y`, rather than fully applying arguments to x before passing the result on to y, and y doesn't take a function, which in this case, is what it is being applied to

 If however, I suffix `y` with its own composition operator as thus